 Insurance policy limits also influence what your personal injury case is worth.
 However, multiple insurance policies may be available depending upon who was liable for the auto accident.
 A San Diego highway crashes attorney can evaluate your claim and make sure you’re getting every available dollar.

-What Types of Damages Are Available to Highway Crash Victims?
+What Types of Damages Are Available to Highway Crash Victims in San Diego?

-At Mission Personal Injury Lawyers, P.C., we’ll fight to recover fair compensation for:
+At Mission Personal Injury Lawyers, we’ll fight to recover fair compensation for:

 - Medical bills